top of page

 About Lorrie Hall Watercolors

-Affiliations - I’m a member of the Olympia Art League, Northwest Watercolor Society, and the Puget Sound Group of Northwest Artists.
+Affiliations - I’m a member of the Olympia Art League, Northwest Watercolor Society, the Puget Sound Group of Northwest Artists and the Peninsula Art League.

 Memberships